 With all the new technologies, that is a very small part of the job.
 I offer more of a partnership.
 My job is to help business owners better understand the financial health of their businesses.
 I also help them form strategies for success by analyzing their financial data.
 There is nothing more exciting than watching my clients’ businesses grow.

 What is the best part of working from home and what is the hardest part?

 Being my own boss is the best!
 I love that I get to work only with people I enjoy working with and that I follow my own schedule.
 Working in my pajamas is pretty great too!

 Sometimes it is a challenge to turn it off, to make sure I have dedicated personal time without feeling guilty.
-But I have learned this is essential to run a successful business.
+But I have learned this is essential to running a successful business.

 What kind of skills do you need to be a successful bookkeeper?